bcgov/wps/README.md

 ## Description

-Wildfire Predictive Services to support decision making in prevention, preparedness, response and recovery.
+The Wildfire Predictive Services Unit (PSU) supports decision making in prevention, preparedness, response and recovery.
+An Agile software development team is supporting innovation and software solutions for the PSU

 ## Getting Started